areenaarora/us-tree-loss/readme.md

 ### Goal
 1. To be able to tell a comprehensive story with just data
 2. Make a strong visual piece
-3. ^To this end, start with charts and perhaps add some maps in a scrollytelling format?
+3. ^To this end, start with charts (use Altair maybe?) and perhaps add some maps in a scrollytelling format?

 ### Initial questions to ask the dataset
 1. Which states lost the most tree cover in 2020?